 Apple season is right around the corner.
 If you love apple desserts, these Smoked Grilled Apples Easy Dessert Recipe is for you!

 Hollow out some fresh apples.
 Stuff with some delicious ingredients and let your bbq do the work.
 Just like smoked apple pie without the crust.

 We were thrilled with the results of our Smoked Cheese Recipe.
 Smoking food is so much fun, and so darn delicious.
 We also drive the neighbours crazy with the mouthwatering aroma coming from our backyard.

-With apple season right around the corner, you need lots of tasty recipes.
-We love fried apple tarts, but sometimes you want an easy apple dessert that is easy to prepare.
+With apple season right around the corner, you can NEVER have too many apple recipes.
+We love Fried Apple Tarts, but sometimes you want an apple dessert that is easy to prepare.
 These easy baked apples are perfect for entertaining, guests love them.